radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/object-and-attribute-commands.md

 description: Command Line Configuration Guide
 ---

-# Chapter 8: Object and Attribute Commands
+# Object and Attribute Commands

 This chapter explains how to perform various object and attribute commands using <RLI_HOME>/bin/vdsconfig.